uqbar-project/wollok-site/documentacion/conceptos/avanzados.md

 mixin M6 { ... }

 class A { ... }
-class B inherits A mixed with M1, with M2 { ... }
+class B inherits A mixed with M1 and M2 { ... }
 class C inherits B mixed with M3 { ... }
-class D inherits C mixed with M4, M5, M6 { ... }
+class D inherits C mixed with M4 and M5 and M6 { ... }
 ```

 La cadena de resolución para D queda